lneely/acme-utils/README.md

 ## Usage

-`rc` supports executing binaries in `bin/` subdirectories using the format `subdir/cmd`.
+`rc` supports executing commands in `bin/` subdirectories using the format `subdir/cmd`.
 For example: to find a function definition from inside a golang repository, the command from inside of acme is `go/fndef`.
 To increase or decrease the indentation of a selection,